MathurUtkarsh/Language-Identification-in-Audio-Using-Deep-CRNN/README.md

 ### **PROBLEM STAEMENT**

 In this project we will be doing language identification over six international lanuages i.e English, German, French, Espanol, Chinese and Russian.
-Here the user need to give recordings of the specific language as input and finnaly the input language will be predicted.
+Here the user need to give recordings of the specific language as input and finally the input language will be predicted.

 ### **DESCRIPTION OVERVIEW**

 Language recognization is an important task in the field of natural language processing.
 Here the user will provide speech recordings of a specific language and then using deep learning approaches we will try to predict the spoken input language.

 ### **TECHNOLOGY USE**

-Here we will be using  Anaconda Python 3.6 , Keras 2.2.4 using TensorFlow GPU 1.14.0 backend CUDA 10 with CuDNN 10
+Here we will be using Anaconda Python 3.6, Keras 2.2.4 using TensorFlow GPU 1.14.0 backend CUDA 10 with CuDNN 10.

 ### **INSTALLATION**